-Customers receiving public assistance (POWER or Medicaid ) will complete the DFS Form 543; however, prior to receiving the DFS Form 543, the Wyoming CSE Program may receive an electronic referral from the IV-A agency through an EPICS or WES to POSSE interface.
+Customers receiving public assistance (POWER or Medicaid ) will complete the DFS Form 543; however, prior to receiving the DFS Form 543, the Wyoming CSP may receive an electronic referral from the IV-A agency through an EPICS.
 Upon receipt of the child support application or referral, the child support case worker will check POSSE for a case (see 6.3 POSSE Case for details) and assess the case (see 6.5 Case Assessment).

 Note: Foster care applications are discussed in detail in Chapter 13 Foster Care.

 As a condition of POWER eligibility and some types of Medicaid as outlined in Appendix 6.D – Medicaid Subtypes & Child Support Cooperation, the public assistance recipient is required to cooperate with the Wyoming CSE Program in identifying and locating the non-custodial parent, establishing paternity, and/or obtaining child support payments.

 In order to meet cooperation requirements, the custodial parent will try to provide information to identify and locate the non-custodial parent or alleged father.
 This information should include the first and last name of the non-custodial parent and at least two of the following: